Don’t blame the players, blame the game

 Check out our latest webinar hosting Itamar Rogel, Affogata’s CPO and Co-founder on the webinar called: "don’t blame the players, blame the game", where we discussed how to leverage player feedback to make games stick.

-Players trust gaming companies to entertain them to the max, so this means that these companies are in a constant search to know exactly what users want, what is trending and what will stick.
-Does player feedback enable brands to create a seamless experience?
-How can companies learn and improve their games faster than ever before?
-You'll find out here.
+1. Players trust gaming companies to entertain them to the max, so this means that these companies are in a constant search to know exactly what users want, what is trending, and what will stick.
+Check out what Itamar had to say about this.

 Hi, I'm Natalie Markovits and welcome to Affogata's Webinar on gaming.